 Group Tour Overview

 A group tour typically takes 1.5 hours for the guided part of the tour, depending on the size of the group.
 You should allow extra time for playtime and for lunchtime.
-We try to schedule groups so that you have ample opportunity to play and enjoy the picnic are.
+We try to schedule groups so that you have ample opportunity to play and time to enjoy the picnic area.
 Depending on the time of your tour, your playtime and/or lunchtime might occur before your tour.
-That can be discussed at the time we schedule your tour.
+That can be discussed at the time your tour is scheduled.

+At Christian Way Farm, we don’t just grow food, we grow stories.
 We will talk about the history of our theme food and the ingredients that farmers grow for that food.
-As part of the story we look for lessons in the garden that encourage us to make positive choices in our lives.
-These are scenes from when we grew taco ingredients on the farm.
+As part of the story, we look for lessons in the garden that encourage us to make positive choices in our lives.

 Travel around the farm as we visit farm animals at another barn.